Dundee Royal Infirmary (D.R.I.) 1960s and 70s

 Scott Ross, who was appointed as a Grade A Trainee in 1994. and who died in a tragic accident in February 1998.

 Ian Hanning, who had been a Basic Grade Biochemist (1980 to 86) in the Royal Victoria Infirmary, Newcastle upon Tyne, Senior Biochemist (1986 to 89) in the Royal Infirmary of Edinburgh (UK NEQAS) prior to working with Serono Diagnostics in Woking (1989 to 91), was appointed as Principal Biochemist responsible for the endocrine service in 1991.
-He was appointed as Top Grade Biochemist in Aberystwyth in 1998 and as Top Grade in Hull Royal Infirmary in 2001. (ref: 155)
+He was appointed as Top Grade Biochemist in Aberystwyth in 1998 and as Top Grade in Hull Royal Infirmary in 2001.
+He retired in 2018. (ref: 155)

 Heather P Stevenson, who was a Senior Biochemist in Belfast, was appointed as Principal Biochemist in 1997 and retired in 2005.